rcm-webdev/coin-radar/README.md

 ## How It's Made:

-Tech used: HTML, CSS and JavaScript
+Tech used: HTML, CSS, and JavaScript.

-This application was built from the ground up without any frameworks to keep things simple and focused.
+This application was built from the ground up without frameworks to keep things simple and focused.
 It features:

 - HTML for structuring
 - Tailwindcss and Daisyui for simple styling